ricardoalcocer/lilacs/README.md

 ## Usage
+LilACS is designed with simplicity in mind.
 Once you have LilACS running, your backend is ready to start receiving requests at http://your_domain/api/xxxxx.
 When testing, ACS will give you the local URL and port.
 When published, ACS also gives you a URL, but you can assign a CNAME to an existing domain and point it to your NodeACS app.

 When adding records, each will be part of a data collection, which is specified at the moment of posting it.
 Right after adding your first record, a full REST API will be exposed to you to manage the data.